CitrusSin/ModpackUpdater/README.md

 ``modupdater_server_config.json``,
 which is the configuration file that you can modify.
 #### For custom sources from CurseForge
-If your server don't have a strong network traffic to let your players to download mods, you can redirect the download source to CurseForge so that your server can have a rest on network.
+If your server don't have a strong network traffic to let your players download mods, you can redirect the download source to CurseForge so that your server can have a rest on network.
 ##### Fast way to set up redirection (CurseForge Modpack only)
 There is a fast way to set up redirection when you have a CurseForge manifest of a Modpack.